Updated 2026-04-25

 The support button follows you across every page.
 A red badge appears if you have open tickets.

-Look for the orange circular button with a chat bubble in the bottom-right of any console page.
-It is pinned to the viewport, so it stays in place as you scroll.
-If you have open tickets, a red counter badge appears on the top-right of the button showing how many are still awaiting a reply.
+The orange circular button is fixed to the bottom-right of every console page.
+It stays in place as you scroll.
+If you have open tickets, a red counter badge appears on the button showing how many are awaiting a reply.

 Click it to open the chat slideover.
-The docs assistant is the default view — ask any question about AttendFirst and you will get an answer that cites the relevant doc.
-If you would rather talk to a human, click My Support Tickets at the top of the slideover.
-That closes the chat and opens your tickets panel.
+The docs assistant is the default view - ask any question about AttendFirst and it cites the relevant doc.
+Click My Support Tickets at the top of the slideover to switch to your tickets panel.

 Your ticket list